matloff/FarewellAddress/Address.md

 Later I participated in the establishment of the Division of Computer Science within ECE, which eventually became the Computer Science Dept. in 1989.
-Aganin, my strong desire was to have a joint appointment between CS and Stat.
+Again, my strong desire was to have a joint appointment between CS and Stat.
 Unfortunately, I was told that the two collegiate deans did not want to split a faculty slot, and I would have to choose between one or the other.
 I chose CS.